The Lover

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 A poor French teenage girl engages in an illicit affair with a wealthy Chinese heir in 1920s Saigon.
 For the first time in her young life she has control, and she wields it deftly over her besotted lover throughout a series of clandestine meetings and torrid encounters.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Jane March's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure